argoproj/argo-workflows/sdks/python/client/docs/IoArgoprojWorkflowV1alpha1StopStrategy.md

 # IoArgoprojWorkflowV1alpha1StopStrategy

-StopStrategy defines if the CronWorkflow should stop scheduling based on a condition
+v3.6 and after: StopStrategy defines if the CronWorkflow should stop scheduling based on a condition

 ## Properties
 Name | Type | Description | Notes